publicissapient-france/pyspark-test/README.md

 - Check a dataframe count with has_count
 - Check a dataframe schema with has_schema
 - Check a dataframe schema contains a certain field with has_schema_containing_field
+- Check a given field in a given row has the right value

 # Shared SQLContext